The first view of Germany was a confusion of woods and sparse villages.

 I think I have the right platform.
-I sit down on the bags.
-I wait.
-And pull out my father’s final letter.
+So I sat down on the bags.
+I waited.
+And pulled out my father’s final letter.

 At dinner in the hotel we made friends with the middle-aged East German couple seated opposite us at our table – Werner and Liselotte.